Our settlement agreement solicitors are vastly experienced and are here to assist if you’ve been offered this kind of agreement by your employer.

 If you are unhappy with the terms laid out, your settlement agreement lawyer can help to negotiate with your employer to ensure that your best interests are represented in the final outcome.

 What happens if you breach a settlement agreement?

 If you breach the terms of a settlement agreement, you might be subject to a claim through court from your former employer.
 Settlement agreements are legally binding contracts that both parties are obliged to keep to.
 For example, there may be a confidentiality clause in your agreement that means you must keep the settlement sum paid to you a private matter.
 If you break this, your former employer might choose to make a claim against you, which could mean you have to repay the money paid to you.

 For any advice in relation to settlement agreements, our expert team of settlement agreement lawyers can help to make sure that your interests are protected and that any terms included are reasonable.

 What happens if I refuse to sign a settlement agreement?

 You are under no legal obligation to sign a settlement agreement that is offered to you by your employer as a way to terminate your employment.
 Signing a settlement agreement is voluntary and there could be circumstances involved which might make you unwilling to agree to the terms.

 It might be that you do not wish to waive your rights to bring a potential claim against your former employer in the future, or you may not be satisfied with a settlement sum or any of the other terms.
-Your employer is likely to still terminate your employment even if you do not agree to sign the settlement agreement, but we may be able to help you to negotiate with your employer so that an agreement can be made that is acceptable to all parties.
+Your employer is still likely to terminate your employment even if you do not agree to sign the settlement agreement.
+However, as experienced settlement agreements solicitors, we may be able to help you to negotiate with your employer so that an agreement can be made that is acceptable to all parties.

 How can Moore Barlow assist you?